 Shareholders can either take the dividends as cash, or they can be reinvested to buy more shares of the company.
 Of course, if you are living off of dividends, you would be taking this money as cashing and using it for your living expenses instead of income from a job.

-Living off dividends is an alternative to withdrawing money from your investments in order to cover living expenses in retirement.
+Living off dividends and passive income is an alternative to withdrawing money from your investments in order to cover living expenses in retirement.
 If you’re able to live off of dividends and the value of your investments never decreased, you’d be able to live off of dividends indefinitely, as long as your living expenses remain below the amount you earn in dividends.

 While it would be great to be able to live off dividends, don’t overlook the fact that living off dividends is only one option.
 Keep in mind that dividends are not magical money that appears from out of nowhere.
 Money that companies use to pay dividends to shareholders is money that those companies are not reinvesting into the business.
 This means that those companies may grow slower than they would if they were reinvesting more money into the business.